antoniospataro/antoniospataro.github.io/_posts/2023-09-05-Hacking-web3-companies-at-scale-using-web2-vulnerabilities->-Three-writeups-of-how-I-got-into-your-wallet.markdown

 I'm not very happy with how some teams handled the reported web2 vulnerabilities.
 I think companies of this caliber should care more about their security posture, not only with regard to web3 and protocols, but also with regard to the centralized web2 platforms they use.
 Even through simple web vulnerabilities it is possible to suffer serious data breaches and financial losses, and I believe that some companies do not give due importance to web2 vulnerabilities, when they should.

 Individually, however, I really appreciated the management of the report by the latest program, the promptness in the fix and the related bounty.
 I congratulate their team a lot and hope I can find something else in the future in their platform.

+I really appreciated the mediation made by [@0xMackenzieM](https://twitter.com/0xMackenzieM), I found it a splendid person and I hope to be able to work/chat other times with him in the future.